If the authority refuses permission or imposes conditions, it must give written reasons.

 If you are unhappy or unclear about the reasons for refusal or the conditions imposed, talk to a member of staff at the local authority planning department.

 Ask them if changing your plans might make a difference.
 If your application has been refused, you may be able to submit another application with modified plans free of charge within 12 months of the decision on your first application.
+Discuss this with your local authority.

 Alternatively, if you think the authority's decision is unreasonable, you may wish to consider appealing to the Secretary of State.